runrig-coop/the-runrig-plan/overview.md

 regardless of what service platform they use, they retain certain rights over both their data and how the storage of it is administered.

-### Local-first Applications
+### Local-first & Self-hosted Applications
-Local-first applications, which individual users can install on their personal desktop and mobile devices, comprise the third layer.
-These are not strictly necessary, however, and may only appeal to certain  users at first.
+The third layer is comprised of local-first applications, which individual users can install on their personal desktop and mobile devices, as well as self-hosted services, where the more technically savvy users are so inclined.
+These are not strictly necessary, however, and will only appeal to certain users at first.
 The other two layers are perfectly capable of providing fully featured web-based applications on their own, without the need to install and maintain purely local instances.
 Yet the possibility emerges quite spontaneously from the other two layers due to their intrinsically distributed nature.
 This affords the potential